Free the nipple

 Free the Nipple is a topfreedom campaign created in 2012 during pre-production of a 2014 film of the same name.
-The campaign highlights the general convention of allowing men to appear topless in public while considering it sexual or indecent for women to do the same, and asserts that this difference is an unjust treatment of women.
+The campaign highlights the general convention of allowing men to appear topless in public while considering it sexual, suggestive, or indecent for women to do the same and asserts that this difference is "discriminatory", contravening women's rights.
 The campaign argues that it should be legally and culturally acceptable for women to bare their nipples in public.